TheLongIslander/TouchBarMod/README.md

    On first launch, the mod will:
    - Download `mcping.app.zip` from a hosted server
    - Extract and code-sign the app locally
-   - Launch the app, which reads from `mcping.txt`
+   - Launch the app, which listens for ping updates over a named pipe

 3. **Touch Bar Behavior**